Here’s why Apple’s AR/VR headset won’t launch at WWDC 2022

 WWDC 2022 would be a great opportunity for Apple to get developers with AR/VR expertise to try out its new realityOS – and perhaps even a prototype headset – in person.
 This in turn could drum up excitement and, more importantly, encourage companies to support the platform with new software in time for a likely launch in 2023.

-When Apple launches its new headset it will be up against long-time players like Meta, companies that have massive libraries of incredible apps and VR games.
+When Apple launches its new headset it will be up against long-time players – notably Meta, but also Valve and HTC – which already have vast libraries of apps and VR games.
 Apple will need to ensure it gets plenty of developer support for its own device, or it could wind up releasing a device that doesn't do all that much.

 We'll have to wait and see what Apple announces at WWDC 2022, and thankfully there's not too much longer until we find out what it has to show off.
 If you want to follow all the announcements as they happen be sure to check out our WWDC 2022 liveblog for all the latest news and analysis from the event.